Pluto-XI/ClimateDAO/README.md

 We used <a href="https://portal.thirdweb.com/sdk">Thirdweb's front-end SDK</a> to speed up development here.
 We used it to create a "Connect to Wallet" button and to connect to the right chainID.

+## DAO membership NFTs
+Now that thirdweb helped us connect to a user's wallet, we can check if they're in the DAO.
+The user needs a membership NFT and if they don't have one we'll prompt them to mint one.
+Thirdweb really speeds up the process here, we can avoid writing any solidity because they've already done it all for us.
+We just need to write a script to create/deploy with the <a href="https://github.com/thirdweb-dev/contracts">standard contracts</a> they have made.